How do Digital Certificates Work - An Overview

 In summary,

-- The CA verifies whether the information on the certificate is correct and then signs it using its (the CA's) private key.
+2. The CA verifies whether the certificate's information is correct and signs it using its (the CA's) private key.
 It then returns the signed server certificate to you.

-- You import the signed server certificate unto your server.
+3. You import the signed server certificate into your server.

 Sending of server certificate during SSL Handshake

-As soon as the browser receives a copy of the server certificate, it checks which CA signed the server cert and then retrieves the CA certificate of that particular Certificate Authority.
-It then uses the public key on that CA certificate to verify the digital signature on the server cert.
+When the browser receives a copy of the server certificate, it checks which CA signed the server cert and then retrieves the CA certificate of that particular Certificate Authority.
+It then uses the CA certificate's public key to verify the server cert's digital signature.

 To illustrate,